-10.1 MSI or SAR related information is promulgated by officially registered information providers whose Certificates of Authorization to promulgate via Iridium SafetyCast are issued by the IMO in accordance with the procedures in Annex Appendix 2.
+10.1 MSI or SAR related information is promulgated by officially registered information providers whose Certificates of Authorization to promulgate via Iridium SafetyCast are issued by IMO in accordance with the procedures in appendix 2.

-10.2 Messages are initiated via a secure, web-based portal that Iridium will make available to officially registered users (see an illustrative example in Annex Appendix 3, and operational guidance in Annex Appendix 4, Part 1 of this Manual), or by such other means of access as
+10.2 Messages are initiated via a secure, web-based portal that Iridium will make available to officially registered users (see an illustrative example in appendix 3, and operational guidance in appendix 4, part 1 of this Manual), or by such other means of access as may be agreed.
+Using the portal, users will input the text of the message and specify the delivery characteristics for each message.
+The delivery characteristics that the users specify include message priority, geographic region for broadcast, frequency of broadcast and cancellation of broadcast.
+Messages can also be manually cancelled.